-What’s more, CBD may offer pain relief without the dangerous side effects that are common among over-the-counter and prescription painkillers.
+What’s more, CBD and CBG may offer pain relief without the dangerous side effects that are common among over-the-counter and prescription painkillers.

-If you want to give CBD a try, make sure you source from reputable brands with strict quality control measures.
+If you want to give CBD oil drops a try, make sure you source from reputable brands with strict quality control measures.